dCache/dcache-book2/config-chimera.md

 >
 > Do not update configuration values in **/usr/share/dcache/defaults/chimera.properties**, since changes to this file will be overwritten by updates.

-Mounting CHIMERA through NFS
+MOUNTING CHIMERA THROUGH NFS
 ============================

-DCACHE does not need the CHIMERA filesystem to be mounted but a mounted file system is convenient for administrative access.
-This offers the opportunity to use OS-level tools like `ls` and `mkdir` for CHIMERA.
-However, direct I/O-operations like `cp` are not possible, since the NFS3 interface provides the namespace part only.
-This section describes how to start the CHIMERA NFS3 server and mount the name space.
+dCache does not need the Chimera filesystem to be mounted but a mounted file system is convenient for administrative access.
+This offers the opportunity to use OS-level tools like `ls` and `mkdir` for Chimera.
+However, direct I/O-operations like `cp` are not possible, since the `NFSv3` interface provides the namespace part only.
+This section describes how to start the Chimera `NFSv3` server and mount the name space.

-If you want to mount CHIMERA for easier administrative access, you need to edit the `/etc/exports` file as the CHIMERA NFS server uses it to manage exports.
-If this file doesn't exist it must be created.
-The typical `exports` file looks like this:
+If you want to mount Chimera for easier administrative access, you need to edit the **/etc/exports** file as the Chimera `NFS` server uses it to manage exports.
+If this file doesn’t exist it must be created.
+The typical **exports** file looks like this:

     / localhost(rw)
     /data
     # or
     # /data *.my.domain(rw)

-As any RPC service CHIMERA NFS requires rpcbind service to run on the host.
-Nevertheless rpcbind has to be configured to accept requests from CHIMERA NFS.
+As any RPC service Chimera `NFS` requires `rpcbind` service to run on the host.
+Nevertheless rpcbind has to be configured to accept requests from Chimera NFS.

 On RHEL6 based systems you need to add

     RPCBIND_ARGS="-i"

-into `/etc/sysconfig/rpcbind` and restart rpcbind.
+into **/etc/sysconfig/rpcbind** and restart `rpcbind`.
 Check your OS manual for details.

-    PROMPT-ROOT service rpcbind restart
+    [root] # service rpcbind restart
     Stopping rpcbind:                                          [  OK  ]
     Starting rpcbind:                                          [  OK  ]

-If your OS does not provide rpcbind CHIMERA NFS can use an embedded rpcbind.
-This requires to disable the portmap service if it exists.
+If your OS does not provide `rpcbind` Chimera `NFS` can use an embedded `rpcbind`.
+This requires to disable the `portmap` service if it exists.

     PROMPT-ROOT /etc/init.d/portmap stop
     Stopping portmap: portmap

-and restart the domain in which the NFS server is running.
+and restart the domain in which the `NFS` server is running.

+    Example:

-    PROMPT-ROOT PATH-ODB-N-Sdcache restart namespaceDomain
+    [root] # dcache restart namespaceDomain

-Now you can mount CHIMERA by
+Now you can mount Chimera by

-    PROMPT-ROOT mount localhost:/ /mnt
+    [root] # mount localhost:/ /mnt

-and create the root of the CHIMERA namespace which you can call `data`:
+and create the root of the CHIMERA namespace which you can call **data**:

-    PROMPT-ROOT mkdir -p /mnt/data
+    [root] # mkdir -p /mnt/data

-If you don't want to mount chimera you can create the root of the CHIMERA namespace by
+If you don’t want to mount chimera you can create the root of the Chimera namespace by

-    PROMPT-ROOT CHIMERA-CLI mkdir /data
+    [root] # /usr/bin/chimera mkdir /data

 You can now add directory tags.
-For more information on tags see [section\_title].
+For more information on tags see [the section called “Directory Tags”](https://www.dcache.org/manuals/Book-2.16/config/chimera-tags-fhs-comments.shtml).

-    PROMPT-ROOT CHIMERA-CLI writetag /data sGroup "chimera"
-    PROMPT-ROOT CHIMERA-CLI writetag /data OSMTemplate "StoreName sql"
+    [root] # /usr/bin/chimera writetag /data sGroup "chimera" [root] # /usr/bin/chimera writetag /data OSMTemplate "StoreName sql"

-Using DCAP with a mounted file system
+USING DCAP WITH A MOUNTED FILE SYSTEM
 -------------------------------------

-If you plan to use DCAP with a mounted file system instead of the URL-syntax (e.g. PROG-DCCP `/data/file1` `/tmp/file1`), you need to mount the root of CHIMERA locally (remote mounts are not allowed yet).
-This will allow us to establish wormhole files so DCAP clients can discover the DCAP doors.
+If you plan to use `dCap` with a mounted file system instead of the URL-syntax (e.g. `dccp` **/data/file1 /tmp/file1**), you need to mount the root of Chimera locally (remote mounts are not allowed yet).
+This will allow us to establish wormhole files so `dCap` clients can discover the `dCap` doors.

-    PROMPT-ROOT mount localhost:/ /mnt
+    [root] # mount localhost:/ /mnt
-    PROMPT-ROOT mkdir /mnt/admin/etc/config/dCache
+    [root] # mkdir /mnt/admin/etc/config/dCache
-    PROMPT-ROOT touch /mnt/admin/etc/config/dCache/dcache.conf
+    [root] # touch /mnt/admin/etc/config/dCache/dcache.conf
-    PROMPT-ROOT touch /mnt/admin/etc/config/dCache/'.(fset)(dcache.conf)(io)(on)'
+    [root] # touch /mnt/admin/etc/config/dCache/'.(fset)(dcache.conf)(io)(on)'
-    PROMPT-ROOT echo "door host:port" > /mnt/admin/etc/config/dCache/dcache.conf
+    [root] # echo "<door host>:<port>" > /mnt/admin/etc/config/dCache/dcache.conf

-The default values for ports can be found in [???][1] (for DCAP the default port is `22125`) and in the file `PATH-ODS-USD/defaults/dcache.properties`.
-They can be altered in `PATH-ODE-ED/dcache.conf`
+The default values for ports can be found in [Chapter 29, dCache Default Port Values](https://www.dcache.org/manuals/Book-2.16/reference/rf-ports-fhs-comments.shtml) (for `dCap` the default port is 22125) and in the file **/usr/share/dcache/defaults/dcache.properties**.
+They can be altered in **/etc/dcache/dcache.conf**

 Create the directory in which the users are going to store their data and change to this directory.

-    PROMPT-ROOT mkdir -p /mnt/data
+    [root] # mkdir -p /mnt/data
-    PROMPT-ROOT cd /mnt/data
+    [root] # cd /mnt/data

-Now you can copy a file into your DCACHE
+Now you can copy a file into your dCache

-    PROMPT-ROOT dccp /bin/sh test-file
+    [root] # dccp /bin/sh test-file
     735004 bytes (718 kiB) in 0 seconds

-and copy the data back using the PROG-DCCP command.
+and copy the data back using the `dccp` command.

-    PROMPT-ROOT dccp test-file /tmp/testfile
+    [root] # dccp test-file /tmp/testfile
     735004 bytes (718 kiB) in 0 seconds

 The file has been transferred succesfully.

-Now remove the file from the DCACHE.
+Now remove the file from the dCache.

-    PROMPT-ROOT rm  test-file
+    [root] # rm  test-file

-When the configuration is complete you can unmount CHIMERA:
+When the configuration is complete you can unmount Chimera:

-    PROMPT-ROOT umount /mnt
+    [root] # umount /mnt

-> **Note**
+> **NOTE**
 >
-> Please note that whenever you need to change the configuration, you have to remount the root `localhost:/` to a temporary location like `/mnt`.
+> Please note that whenever you need to change the configuration, you have to remount the root `localhost:/` to a temporary location like **/mnt**.

-Communicating with CHIMERA
+COMMUNICATING WITH CHIMERA
 ==========================

-Many configuration parameters of CHIMERA and the application specific meta data is accessed by reading, writing, or creating files of the form `.(command)(para)`.
-For example, the following prints the CHIMERAID of the file `/data/some/dir/file.dat`:
+Many configuration parameters of Chimera and the application specific meta data is accessed by reading, writing, or creating files of the form .(<command>)(<para>).
+For example, the following prints the ChimeraID of the file /data/some/dir/file.dat:

-    PROMPT-USER cat /data/any/sub/directory/'.(id)(file.dat)'
+     [user] $ cat /data/any/sub/directory/'.(id)(file.dat)'
-    0004000000000000002320B8 PROMPT-USER
+     0004000000000000002320B8 [user] $

-From the point of view of the NFS protocol, the file `.(id)(file.dat)` in the directory `/data/some/dir/` is read.
-However, CHIMERA interprets it as the command `id` with the parameter `file.dat` executed in the directory `/data/some/dir/`.
+From the point of view of the NFS protocol, the file .(id)(file.dat) in the directory /data/some/dir/ is read.
+However, Chimera interprets it as the command id with the parameter file.dat executed in the directory /data/some/dir/.
 The quotes are important, because the shell would otherwise try to interpret the parentheses.

 Some of these command files have a second parameter in a third pair of parentheses.
-Note, that files of the form `.(command)(para)` are not really files.
-They are not shown when listing directories with `ls`.
-However, the command files are listed when they appear in the argument list of `ls` as in
+Note, that files of the form .(<command>)(<para>) are not really files.
+They are not shown when listing directories with ls.
+However, the command files are listed when they appear in the argument list of ls as in

-    PROMPT-USER ls -l '.(tag)(sGroup)'
+     [user] $ ls -l '.(tag)(sGroup)'
      -rw-r--r-- 11 root root 7 Aug 6 2010 .(tag)(sGroup)

 Only a subset of file operations are allowed on these special command files.
 Any other operation will result in an appropriate error.
-Beware, that files with names of this form might accidentally be
+Beware, that files with names of this form might accidentally be created by typos.
-��ed by typos.
 They will then be shown when listing the directory.

 IDs
 ===